 The patient can resume normal activities quickly.

-The doctor first administers a local anesthetic to numb the skin and the underlying tissue.
+The pain doctor first administers a local anesthetic to numb the skin and the underlying tissue.
 With fluoroscopic guidance (an imaging technique using x-rays to obtain real-time moving images of internal structures), a radiofrequency needle is positioned next to the nerve.
 The needle is then energized with a mild electrical current to heat and destroy the pain-causing nerve.
 Because this is a localized treatment, there is minimal effect on the surrounding structures.

 Who Can Benefit from Disc Denervation?